 The waterfall is visible from all parts of Sissu and makes for a great accompaniment on your drive.
-I was happy to sit at a dhaba for my morning breakfast, enroute Leh, and having the serene view as my backdrop!
-However, if you have a 4X4 and are willing to hike for an hour – you can comfortable reach visibly close to the waterfall and make a day out of it.
+I was happy to sit at a dhaba for my morning breakfast, en route Leh, and have the serene view as my backdrop!
+However, if you have a 4X4 and are willing to hike for an hour – you can comfortably reach visibly close to the waterfall and make a day out of it.
 To reach the waterfall – take the diversion from the nursery and keep heading straight up.
 Locals will be happy to guide you if you’re confused/lost.

 Another important and fun hike from Sissu is heading to the Labrang Gompa, only 3 KMs from the village.
 The trail up to the Jagdhang village is cemented and meets a motorable road as well.
 The views will keep you mesmerized and the fresh air will make you feel alive.
 The freedom of climbing a mountain is such a privilege.